 Current Grant Opportunities

-Request for Heritage Pre-Proposals to Implement the CVNHP Management Plan
+Request for Heritage Pre-proposals to Implement the CVNHP Management Plan AND SUPPORT the 250th anniversary of the american Revolution

-The Lake Champlain Basin Program (LCBP), in coordination with NEIWPCC, is pleased to announce a Request for Pre-Proposals for projects and programs that highlight the Interpretive Themes and further the goals, actions, and tasks described in the Champlain Valley National Heritage Partnership (CVNHP) Management Plan (pages 39-68).
+The Patrick Leahy Lake Champlain Basin Program (“LCBP”), in coordination with the New England Interstate Water Pollution Control Commission (“NEIWPCC”), is pleased to announce a Request for Pre-proposals (RFPP) for projects and programs that highlight the Interpretive Themes and further the goals, actions, and tasks described in the Champlain Valley National Heritage Partnership (“CVNHP”) Management Plan (pages 39-68).

-The pre-proposal should be a two-page document to introduce the project, adhering to the Pre-proposal Format Requirements located on page 9 of the RFP.
-After review of the submitted pre-proposals, a subset of applicants will be asked to submit a full proposal for funding consideration for projects to begin on October 1, 2022.
+The pre-proposal is a short, online form meant to introduce your proposed concept to a team of reviewers.
+After a review of the submitted pre-proposals, a subset of applicants will be asked to submit a full proposal for funding consideration for projects to begin on or after October 1, 2024.
 Pre-proposals not invited for full proposal consideration in this cycle may be revised and submitted for future funding opportunities.
 All award notifications are subject to available funding.

 The LCBP is particularly interested in funding projects that address the following priorities: